gabrielbelolima/tech_assessment_prediktive_dave/Tech Assessment Questions.md

 9. **Which of the following syntax is valid?
 (There may be more than one answer):**

- > a. select ID, AGE from CUSTOMER where AGE > 0 group by 1 -- Age is not aggregated nor added in group by. b. select AGE, count(*) from CUSTOMER where ID is not null group by 1 -- This one is correct and is going to create groups of registers (where id is not null) by age.c. select ID, sum(SALES) from CUSTOMER having SALES > 0 group by 1 -- HAVING comes after the GROUP BY.d. select distinct ID from CUSTOMER where AGE > 0 limit 10 -- This one is correct and is going to return the first 10 rows of distinct ID where AGE > 0.e.
+a. select ID, AGE from CUSTOMER where AGE > 0 group by 1              -- Age is not aggregated nor added in group by.
+b. select AGE, count(*) from CUSTOMER where ID is not null group by 1 -- This one is correct and is going to create groups of registers (where id is not null) by age
+c. select ID, sum(SALES) from CUSTOMER having SALES > 0 group by 1    -- HAVING comes after the GROUP BY.
+d. select distinct ID from CUSTOMER where AGE > 0 limit 10            -- This one is correct and is going to return the first 10 rows of distinct ID where AGE > 0.
+e.
 All of the above.
+f.
 None of the above

   **Answer:** Queries b and d.